Here’s a bit about our blends and some general stuff:

 This blend is available as a Fingering weight yarn called WHITBARROW which is great for shawls, scarves, lightweight tops and bedsocks.
 We called it Whitbarrow after the large white, limestome escarpment behind Town End.
 Many of the colours are also named after the varied wildlife found up on the scar.

 We also have a Double Knit version called THAMES (we also lived next to the Thames at Wapping at one point) .
 The muted shades in this blend are named after some of the many tributaries of the Thames.

 Alpaca with Blue Faced Leicester

-Farmers round here and in the Yorkshire Dales often keep a small flock of Blue faced Leicester sheep alongside their Swaledales or other fell sheep.
+Farmers in the Lake District and in the Yorkshire Dales often keep a small flock of Blue faced Leicester sheep alongside their Swaledales or other fell sheep.
 I don’t find them the most handsome sheep (that’s reserved for Herdwicks), but they have wonderful wool which is the perfect accompaniment to worsted spun British alpaca.
 We buy the fleeces from farmers in Cumbria, The Dales and as far across to County Durham.
 The fleece is scoured (washed), combed and spun in Yorkshire before being dyed in Scotland.
 This yarn is available as Double Knit and is called MORECAMBE for Morecambe bay which is close to Town End in the Winster valley.

 Alpaca with Shetland